 Jackie was born and brought up in Glasgow.
-With her degree in Modern History from Strathclyde University and PGCSE (Merit in teaching) from the legendary Jordanhill, she regards herself as a true “Glasgow Girl”.
+With her degree in Modern History from Strathclyde University and PGCSE (Distinction in teaching) from the legendary Jordanhill, she regards herself as a true “Glasgow Girl”.

 In May 2019 Jackie was awarded the prestigious Scottish Women in Business Communicator Award.
 Jackie demonstrated that her excellence in communication conveyed a sense of balance and integrity and that her listening skills informed her communication with others.
 This above all else made her stand out within this category.
 Jackie said after the award: “I am thrilled to be recognised by Scottish Women in Business, as well as the wider business community and of course my peers”.